getsentry/sentry-docs/src/collections/_documentation/cli/dif/pdb.md

 Note that at the moment Sentry will upload Native PDBs, but not .NET Portable PDBs.

-In addition to PDBs, always consider to upload the actual executables and libraries. `sentry-cli` will determine during the upload process whether those files contain useful debug information.
+In addition to PDBs, always consider uploading the actual executables and libraries.
+The `sentry-cli` will determine during the upload process whether those files contain useful debug information.
 This is especially important for _64-bit_ systems, where unwind information is not stored in the PDB.

 ## Basic Upload

 Use `upload-dif` to upload PDBs and specify the `pdb` and `pe` types.
-The command will recurively scan the provided folders or ZIP archives.
+The command will recursively scan the provided folders or ZIP archives.
 Depending on whether the executables contain debug information usable by Sentry, they may be selected for upload in addition to the PDBs.
-On 32-bit Intel platforms, expect that executables are omitted, on 64-bit Intel and other architectures they are usually uploaded.
+On 32-bit Intel platforms, expect that executables are omitted.
+On 64-bit Intel and other architectures, they are usually uploaded.

 {% capture __alert_content -%}
 Because debug files belong to projects, you will need to specify the organization and project you are working with.
 For more information about this refer to [Working with Projects]({%- link _documentation/cli/configuration.md -%}#sentry-cli-working-with-projects).